 Strong writing skills and an ability to think analytically.
 There will be a significant amount of reflection, writing, and personal investment required of all participants.

 Strong interpersonal and verbal communication skills.

-Applicants are required to be employed, currently or by the start of the residency, full- or part-time by a congregation, union, or community group, with a minimum of 15 hours of their time each week dedicated to community organizing.
+Applicants are required to be employed, currently or by the start of the residency, full- or part-time by a community-based organization, congregation, or union, with a minimum of 15 hours of their time each week dedicated to community organizing.

 COR residents should live in one of the following areas: New York, NY; Los Angeles, CA; San Francisco Bay Area, CA; Chicago, IL; or Twin Cities, MN.